chuvpne/dada2-pipeline/CONTRIBUTING.md

 2. Clone your fork with `git clone`.
 3. Add the original repo as a git remote named `upstream` with `git add remote upstream`.
 4. Set the master branch to the original master branch with `git branch --set-upstream-to=upstream/master master`.
-5. Create a branch with `git checkout -b`.
+5. Create a branch with `git checkout -b your_branch_name`.
 6. Make your changes.
-7. Add your changed files with `git add`, then create a new commit with `git commit` and include a short, descriptive commit message.
+7. Add your changed files with `git add -A`, then create a new commit with `git commit` and include a short, descriptive commit message.
-8. Push your changes to your fork with `git push`.
+8. Push your changes to your fork with `git push origin your_branch_name`.
 9. Create a pull request.